Last Updated on April 17, 2021 by Travels with Kids

 Perched up on top of that mountain, Machu Picchu was invisible from below and not found by the Spanish.
 As a result, today Machu Picchu is one of the most well-preserved Inca cities.

-In the early 1900s, an American professor named Hiram Bingham set out to find Vilcabamba, the so-called “Last Refuge of the Incas.”
+In the early 1900s, an American professor named Hiram Bingham set out to find Vilcabamba.
+Or the so-called “Last Refuge of the Incas”.
 Vilcabamba is where the Incas were thought to have waged their final resistance against the Spanish.

 During his exploration, one of his local guides told Professor Bingham that he knew of a city high up in the mountains, and offered to take him to see it.
 Since Professor Bingham was looking for Vilcabamba, specifically, at first he wasn’t too keen.

-Fun Machu Picchu facts for kids: Almost by accident, Hiram Bingham ended up stumbling upon one of the world’s most amazing structures, and thanks to him it’s now one of the most famous, too!
+Machu Picchu Fun Fact – Almost by accident, Hiram Bingham ended up stumbling upon one of the world’s most amazing structures, and thanks to him it’s now one of the most famous, too!

 For example, here are some fun facts about Machu Picchu: